Skip to content

 Engaging local and global communities (20 credits)

-You will critically analyse how museums and heritage sites engage with communities locally and globally, emphasizing social sustainability through audience inclusion, active citizenship, activism, museums and migration, and memory.
-Explore collaborative models, including the ladder of participation and co-production.
+You will critically analyse how museums and heritage sites engage with communities locally and globally, emphasising social sustainability through audience inclusion, active citizenship, activism, museums and migration, and memory.
+We consider the role of museums as change-makers and examine their contribution the social sustainability within society.
+The module will equip you with the skills you need to work with a variety of different community groups to promote inclusion and co-production.

 Sustainable heritage, well-being and place (20 credits)